Gustavo-caetano/sshcloudflareddeploy/Readme.md

-# Cloudflared SSH Remote Command Runner
+# Cloudflared SSH Remote Deploy Runner
-A barebones github action that lets you ssh into a server behind a cloudflare tunnel and run a command
+A barebones github action that lets you ssh into a server behind a cloudflare tunnel copy files and run a command

 ## Usage